marijnh/Eloquent-JavaScript/16_game.md

 {{index "Banks, Ian", "project chapter", simulation}}

-My initial fascination with computers, like that of many nerdy kids, had a lot to do with computer ((game))s.
+Much of my initial fascination with computers, like that of many nerdy kids, had a lot to do with computer ((game))s.
 I was drawn into the tiny simulated ((world))s that I could manipulate and in which stories (sort of) unfolded—more, I suppose, because of the way I could project my ((imagination)) into them than because of the possibilities they actually offered.